Heritage Trust of Nova Scotia

-The current president is Sandra L. Barss, a Halifax-based lawyer.
+The current president is Andrea Arbic.
 The Trust's offices are located in the Thomas Boggs / Lawrence Hartshorne House at 55 Ochterloney Street in the city of Dartmouth, Nova Scotia.

 The Trust publishes The Griffin, a quarterly magazine, and has published several books on the subject of Nova Scotia's built heritage.

 Morris House

 Morris House is a 21/2 storey, Georgian-style building of wooden construction built in 1764 and shortly thereafter sold to Charles Morris, the first Surveyor General of Nova Scotia, who used it as his office.
 Morris House was slated for demolition in 2009.
 The Heritage Trust of Nova Scotia purchased Morris House and in 2013 it was transported from its original site at 1237 Hollis Street to a new site at 2500 Creighton Street.
 Exterior renovations were largely complete as of 2014.
 Interior renovations were delayed due to disagreements over a preservation strategy and began in earnest in 2017, after the decision was made to preserve the original interior walls behind plasterboard.
 In 2020, Morris House was released to St. Paul's Home, a youth housing program.